bbauska/ibm-intermediate-web-dev/README.md

 Mobile SEO is the process of optimizing websites for mobile devices such as smartphones and tablets.
-This includes optimizing the website\'s design and content, as well as making the website resources available to search engine spiders.
+This includes optimizing the website&apos;s design and content, as well as making the website resources available to search engine spiders.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->